 - Organise a series of seminars in academic year 2021-22 critically analysing and discussing ‘race’ and ‘racism’ (MT 2021), ‘intersectionality’ (HT 2022) and ‘ecology’ (TT 2021) as well as their inter-relationship.

 - Apply for a grant (25 June, Diversity Fund; early October, John Fell fund) to research the history of the Ruskin in light of its 150 year anniversary and specifically taking into account an historical critique of the University of Oxford’s contributions to colonialism and the triangular slave trade.
-The findings of this research will inform a public debate about the School

 - Hold a symposium in Michaelmas Term 2022 on ‘The Institutional Imaginary – The Future of an Anti-racist Art School’ as part of the Ruskin 150.